• Skip to primary navigation

 ×

-Home » Eat what's in season » What's in season for May?
+Home » Eat what's in season » A practical produce guide, May 2025

 A chart of fruits and vegetables in season for May.
 Kiwi, cherries, rhubarb, strawberries, blueberries, blackberries, raspberries, stone fruit, asparagus, artichokes, peas, and sweet onions.